-This device allows for a very fast and reliable method of moving files between the host PC and target SBC (TS-5400).
-The Compact Flash (CF) card can then be hot swapped (inserted or removed without rebooting the host PC).
+This device allows for a very fast and reliable method of moving files between the host PC and target SBC (TS-5700).
+The Compact Flash (CF) card can then be hot swapped in the host system (inserted or removed without rebooting the host PC).
 Sometimes it is necessary to unplug the USB cable and reinstall it after swapping CF cards (at least Windows ME seems to prefer this).

-Note: The TS-5400 always needs to be powered off before swapping CF cards.
+Note: The TS-5700 always needs to be powered off before swapping CF cards.